Venezuela opposition leader shrugs off assassination talk

 "A president should not 'offer' protection to one Venezuelan - he should guarantee it for all," Capriles said.

-Chavez gave few details of the alleged plot in a phone call to state TV late on Monday, but said Venezuela's intelligence chief had met Capriles aides "because there's some information out there that they want to kill him."
+Chavez gave few details of the alleged plot in a phone call to state television but said Venezuela's head of intelligence met with Capriles aides "because there's some information out there that they want to kill him."

-Chavez said the plot had not come from government supporters, but rather from among criminal destabilises linked to the opposition itself.
+Chavez said the plot was not within government supporters, but rather among criminal destabilisers linked to the opposition itself.

-Venezuelan analyst Diego Moya-Ocampos said authorities may be worried about how to rein in armed pro-Chavez militants.

-"The government might therefore be trying to introduce a strategy to deflect potential criticism, in the event of an attack against Capriles triggered by pro-government armed groups that the government cannot control," he said.

-That did not rule out the possibility extreme opposition groups also could generate violence and instability, he added.

 Capriles' combative response marked a change in tone.
-In the past he has sought to avoid confrontation with the president and to project himself as the man to solve grassroots problems, rather than engage in rhetorical battles.
+He had sought to avoid confrontation with the Chavez and to project himself as the man to solve grassroots problems, rather than engage in rhetorical battles.

 This month, he began a nationwide "house-by-house" tour in a simple bus and with notably little security.